leejoramo/UUCGV/UUCGV ByLaws.md

 4. Recognize and nurture the needs of the minister and to maintain a channel of communication between the minister and the congregation.
 In consultation with the minister, the COM shall recommend to the Finance Team a salary and benefits package for a minister who is continuously employed.
 5. The COM will create a safe place for Members to resolve conflicts.
 When conflicts include Leaders or the Minister, the COM will work to make the process fair to all parties.

+> Joanie: Note: COM provides a sounding board for Minister

 ## Article XII: MINISTER